LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 110, 111 where the bit size is always three.
 This can greatly effect the length of your compression depending on the probability set's distribution.

-The reason these algorithms are so important is that it also provides a method of avoiding to space out our information (hence compression).
+These algorithms do wonders by taking data and shrinking it in size (hence compression).
 Let's take the above passage from the book as an example:

 <center style="font-weight: 900;">1000010101111100010101110</center>